 How do I apply for the M.A. program?

 Simply fill out the online Cal State Apply for Graduate Admissions.
 You can find instructions here.
 You will need to list three references in your application, but you do not need to supply letters of recommendation.
 Have all transcripts sent directly to the Graduate Admissions & Program Evaluations Office.
-For full and detailed instructions, please review the "Steps to Graduate Admissions" brochure listed here.
+For full and detailed instructions, please review the "Steps to Graduate Admissions" brochure.

 Note: Be sure to specify only the M.A.
 English program on your form.
 If you also indicate a credential objective, your application may not be routed to the Department of English and Comparative Literature.
 Send your writing sample to the Graduate Advisor in the Department of English and Comparative Literature.
 Ideally the writing sample will be an example of your previous work as a student of literature.

 The MA requires a level of fluency in a second language roughly equivalent to one year of college study of a language.
-If within five years of filing your program (achieving Candidacy), you have completed the second semester (or third quarter) of an approved university-level foreign language course sequence with a grade of “ B” or better, you have already satisfied this requirement.
-Just be sure to bring this to the attention of your advisor when you file for candidacy.
-Students who have taken coursework longer than five years previous to filing for candidacy or who have acquired their language skills and knowledge outside of an academic institution can satisfy the foreign language requirement in French, German, or Spanish, by taking an examination offered in the Foreign Language Department that has been specially devised for our graduate students.
-See the latest Graduate Newsletter or contact the Graduate Advisor for who to contact in the Foreign Language Department.
-Evidence of a first-language literacy other than English also satisfies the requirement.
-For answers to questions about this requirement, or to satisfy this requirement in a language other than French, German, or Spanish, please contact the M.A.
+If you have completed 2 semesters/3 quarters of an approved university-level foreign language course at the time of admission, you have already satisfied this requirement.
+If not, you may be admitted on a conditional basis and will have to satisfy the requirement before filing for candidacy.
+Students who have acquired their language skills and knowledge outside of an academic institution can satisfy the foreign language requirement in French, German, Spanish, or other major world languages by taking an examination offered in the World Languages Department that has been specially devised for our graduate students.
+For information on how satisfy this requirement in a language not offered by the World Language Department, please contact the M.A.
 Advisor.